Introduction

 Steps to Create a Video Slide in Google Slides:

-- Adjust the video's placement and size on the slide.
+4. Adjust the placement of the video on the slides.

 Pro Tip: Ensure your video is shared with the appropriate permissions on Google Drive or use a direct YouTube link for easy access.